 You might want to continue working, but gradually reduce your commitments as you get older to allow more time for other things.
 Or, reaching retirement age (currently 66 but increasing to 67 from May 2026) might prompt you to make some changes and look at advisory roles, mentoring or volunteering.
 Of course, there’s always the choice to keep going indefinitely, if you prefer.

 The earlier and more effectively you prepare for retirement, the wider your range of options will be.
-That includes understanding the state pension and retirement benefits, and how to get the most from private pensions and other investments.
+That includes understanding the state pension and retirement benefits, and whether you should combine old pensions into one plan.
 IPSE research has highlighted a growing self-employed pension crisis, the majority not saving for later life.

 This means many people will continue to need an additional income post-retirement age, but how this is achieved might change as you get older.